Friday, September 10, 2010

 Mercury Records PPS 2003

-Excellent space age set from Xavier Cugat/Mercury featuring a wonderful gatefold jacket designed to compete with the Command label efforts of the day.
-The engineering is also outstanding.
-The clarity and depth of recording is something to hear.
+Excellent space age set from Xavier Cugat/Mercury featuring a wonderful book-fold jacket designed to compete with the same type of jackets Command was creating during this period.
+The engineering is also, like Enoch Light's label, outstanding.
+The clarity and depth of sound is something to hear.

 Pianos In Paradise